inbaa/LibraryManagement/README.md

 # Library Management System DEMO
 * This is a prototype of Library project.
 Full version is uploaded in other repository.
+This does not contain student, staff, guest login.
+It only contains Admin login
 * Created using Visual Studio 2019 with ASP.NET as Client side end and C# in Server side, and uses MySQL as Backend.
 * Create a Database **test**
 * sql file is **test.sql**